 -Where are you from?

 When you come across people who are not super-social, you will probably have to fire off a couple of questions before you can expect to get them into the conversation.
-They need to get “warmed up”.
+They need to get warmed up.

 -I’m from town.

--Ah, you were born here?
+-Ah, were you born here?